 Windows 8 has much more than a face-lift, nicer graphics, and a few transition effects; it’s been completely remade, and Microsoft had to rethink it from the ground up, albeit a lot of its actual architecture and security is based on Windows 7.
 And so, after putting their thinking caps on, the brainiacs from Microsoft came up with a mind-blowing concept packed full of new features and better than ever.

 Introduction to Windows 8: Main Features

-I don’t even know how to begin describing Windows 8 and all its features, but bear with me and I’ll try to point out every new and interesting thing about it.
+I don’t even know how to begin describing Windows 8 and all its features, but bear with me, and I’ll try to point out every new and interesting thing about it.
 First of all, I’ll start with the installation process.
-Microsoft have simplified over the years the installation process of Windows.
-I remember back when I had to install Windows 95’ or 98’, it was a big pain in the a** (pardon my french), but as we saw, in Vista and 7, the process was over simplified.
-Now, it’s even more simpler, and the setup of Windows 8 is so much better than the previous versions.
+Microsoft has simplified over the years the installation process of Windows.
+I remember back when I had to install Windows 95’ or 98’, it was a big pain in the a** (pardon my french), but as we saw, in Vista and 7, the process was oversimplified.
+Now, it’s even simpler, and the setup of Windows 8 is so much better than the previous versions.
 Now you have a great wizard setup that lets you make just about all your settings with great ease.

 1. Metro UI

 After the installation, you will be welcomed by the new Metro UI (User Interface).
 This is where you will see the real change in Windows: a smartphone/tablet set-up of your apps and information.
 This style is designed to make Windows browsing much faster and the information on your computer much more accessible.
 And it truly is.

 Apps Always On, Faster Booting and Shut-Down